orlin/bon/README.md

 use `BON_HELP=" "` - the empty space doesn't affect the target - no help option.
 Even if the target has a help option, here it would have to be passed explicitly.

+If you want to show your own help text instead of bon's default, set `$BON_HELP_FILE` to a text file path, relative to the project's root directory.

 ## Test